Edible Bayscape workshop

 Create a beautiful yard, preserve local waterways and protect the Bay.

-Join us for a FREE garden workshop to learn about Bay-Wise landscaping with native plants and then get hands-on experience planting an edible Bayscape Garden at a private residence in Kingsville.
+Join us for a FREE garden workshop to learn about Bay-Wise landscaping with native plants and then get hands-on experience planting an edible Bayscape Garden at a private residence in Essex.

 Bayscapes replace lawn with native plants that support wildlife, reduce maintenance, and filter rain water from your yard, driveway, or other hard surfaces.
 Bayscapes are planted in areas that will intercept and filter rainwater before it runs off to the creek, the Bay or a storm drain.
 Edible Bayscapes provide the added bonus of growing your own seasonal produce.
-We will be planting a stream-side riparian buffer with Pawpaw, Persimmon, native shrubs and flowers.
+We will be planting a peach tree, blackberries, blueberries, raspberries, asparagus and strawberries, and a Rain Garden with native shrubs and flowers.

 Workshop qualifies for community service learning hours.